We can’t wait to see you. Stop by to say hello. In the meantime, here is some information to help with the transition.

 The inconsistency between expectations and reality, plus the lack of interest on the part of family and friends (nobody seems to really care about all of your "when I was abroad" stories) may result in frustration, feelings of alienation, and mutual misunderstandings between study abroad students and their friends and family.
 Luckily, you can overcome reverse culture shock--here are some ideas:

-Get involved: become a Global Ambassador!
+Get involved, build your resume: become a Global Ambassador!

 Study Abroad Evaluation

 You spent plenty of time before you left reading study abroad student blogs and looking at photos of all these fantastic destinations.
 Now it’s your turn!
 Once you return to the U.S., the Global Education Center will send you a link to an online survey, asking you questions about your program, your experience and any tips you may have for future study abroad students.

 We also hold a photo and video contest each semester, where you can share your experience visually (and win a prize!).
 We publicize the contest via e-mail and Facebook, and you can stop by our office in Conant Hall 310 for details.
 You can also see previous winners on the Global Education Center's Facebook page.

 After you begin to readjust to being back home, visit your academic advisor.
 Sometimes studying abroad will affect your academic focus within your major or even affect you to the point where you may decide to pursue a different major.
 This meeting with your academic advisor is a good time to discuss any changes that you might want to make.
 You should also check with your academic advisor to make sure that you are registered for all of the courses that you need for the upcoming semester and that you have filled out any financial aid or tuition forms that you will need for that year.
 Many returned study abroad students go on to do research abroad through the UNH International Research Opportunities Program or go overseas again on a post-baccalaureate fellowship.